droidjahangir/leetCode/README.md

 **Dijkstra’s graph algorithms**

-Dijkstra algorithm can't handle negative value, when we doesn't need to handle negative value then dijkstra algirithms is suitable for finding shortest path.
+Dijkstra algorithm can't handle negative value, when we doesn't need to handle negative value then dijkstra algorithm is suitable for finding the shortest path.
 ![Dijkstra](./images/dijkstra.png)

 **bellman ford algorithms**